 Moving forward, the team is also paving the way for more predictive maintenance, where the system can be linked to onboard sensors and automatically recorded and ticketed, a process improvement that will make name maintenance more responsive and efficient.

-The kind of efficiencies achievable with Neptune platform for mobile, desktop and on and offline experiences for SAP are exactly what’s needed to help businesses like NSB address increased market competition – and the improvements mean that everyone benefits.
+The kind of efficiencies achievable with Neptune platform for mobile, desktop, and on and offline experiences for SAP are exactly what’s needed to help businesses like Vy address increased market competition – and the improvements mean that everyone benefits.

 Geographic Reach: Norway